abinit/abinit/doc/developers/new_testsuite.md

 ```

 When a test is defined, the default tree is overridden by the user defined
 tree.
-When a filtered tree is used it override the less specific tree.
+When a filtered tree is used it overrides the less specific tree.
 As you
-can see the overriding process is used everywhere.
-Though it is important to
+can see, the overriding process is used everywhere.
+Though, it is important to
-know how it work.
-By default only what is explicitly specified is overridden
+know how it works.
+By default, only what is explicitly specified is overridden
-which means that if a constraints is defined at a deeper level on the default
+which means that if a constraint is defined at a deeper level on the default
 tree than what is done on the new tree, the original constraints will be kept.
 For example let `f1`  and `f2` two filters such that `f2` is included in `f1`.
 ```yaml